ZosoV/msc_semester2/nlp/007_1_encoder_decoder_model.md

     1. the previous hidden state,
     2. the output generated in the previous state, (autoregressive generation step)
     3. the context $c$, which ensures the influence on the context vector (in some architectures).
+- In some architectures, it is common to see an encoder with stacked layers and a decoder with stacked layers and BiLSTMs architectures.

 $$\begin{aligned}
 \mathbf{c} & =\mathbf{h}_n^e \\